Bamberg

 Opening Hours and Locations of the Bamberg City Library

-Branches in St. Heinrich, St. Kunigund, and Maria Hilf: the City Library Close to Everyday Life
+Branches in St. Heinrich, St. Kunigund, and Maria Hilf

 Sources: